 today, albeit now one person operated, the last conductress having

-frequency six days a week to Peterborough
+The Peterborough route grew to an hourly frequency six days a week in

-Bourne to Sleaford is now
+Bourne to Sleaford became

 road).
-From 1961 to 1981 the Bourne to Sleaford route was unusual in
+From 1961 to 1980 the Bourne to Sleaford route was unusual in

 being jointly operated with Lincolnshire Road Car service 34, thought